-We are part of a very unique fleet of Fishermen and Family, all independently owned family businesses, dedicated to producing the very highest quality product at the point of harvest.
-The wild caught Bristol Bay Sockeye salmon we provide to our customers is sourced exclusively from this fleet.
+We are part of a very unique fleet of fishermen and family comprised of 250 independently owned vessels.
+As a community we are dedicated to producing the very highest quality product at the point of harvest.

 We spend the months of June and July in the pristine waters of Bristol Bay, Alaska.
-Tides rise and fall, literally, tens of millions of wild salmon making their way back to their natal streams.
+Tides rise and fall as tens of millions of wild salmon make their way back to their natal streams.
 This is our time to harvest; our days and nights are consumed with the rhythm of setting and pulling nets, delivering our catch, maintaining and repairing boat and gear, finding a few minutes for a meal and on a good day an hour or two of precious sleep.

-This work, this lifestyle, is our passion.
-As a Bristol Bay fishing season come to a close there is a feeling of fulfillment, tempered with the blues, as we know our summer family is soon to go separate ways until we reunite for next summer’s season.
+This work and this lifestyle is our passion.
+As the Bristol Bay fishing season comes to a close there is a feeling of fulfillment tempered with the blues as we anticipate our departure and go our separate ways until we reunite for next summer’s season.

 NEWS OF INTEREST